lindylearn/unclutter/docs/metrics.md

 # Anonymous metrics collection

-By default the extension collects some anonymous usage metrics, which can be turned off.
-This document describes what's logged, and why.
+By default this extension collects some anonymous usage metrics, in order to understand how people use it.
+These metrics notably do not include any identifying information or any data about the sites and domains you visit.

-It's a first draft, please raise an issue here if you have a problem with any of this!
+This is a first draft, please raise an issue here if you have a problem with any of this!

 ## Goal